novekm/amplify-with-terraform/sample-amplify-app/documentation/README.md

     * **`npm run preview`** — builds a minified project for production and runs locally
     * **`npm run test`** — runs tests that you define in your test files
 * **Helpful commands (AWS Amplify):**
     * **`amplify init`** - initialized a new Amplify project.
-Must run this from the root directory of the frontend app. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this quickstart).*
+Must run this from the root directory of the frontend app. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this workshop).*

-    * **`amplify pull`** -  operates similar to a git pull, fetching upstream backend environment definition changes from the cloud* and update the local environment to match that definition. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this quickstart).*
+    * **`amplify pull`** -  operates similar to a git pull, fetching upstream backend environment definition changes from the cloud* and update the local environment to match that definition. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this workshop).*

-    * **`amplify console`** - launches the browser directing you to your cloud project in the AWS Amplify Console. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this quickstart).*
+    * **`amplify console`** - launches the browser directing you to your cloud project in the AWS Amplify Console. *Only necessary when using the Amplify CLI to launch resource (beyond the scope of this workshop).*

 * **Learn:**
     * source files are fully auto-generated and served by HTTP server.
 Write your code in `src/` dir.